The-Poolz/APIs/README.md

 };
 ```

-The third step<, invoke request.
+The third step, invoke request.
 ```c#
 MySqlDataReader reader = new MySqlDataReader();     // Your DataReader Request tokenBalances = new Request